 One interpretation of this text is that all of CW1, CW2, CW3 and CW4 are increased in step 2.
 Another reasonable interpretation is that only the CWp associated with the priority p of the transmission is increased.
 The two interpretations could lead to quite different results when combined with other parts of the LAA specification.

 A similar issue arises at the end of clause 15.1.3 in the text that describes resetting CWp after K uses of CWp,max.
-Is only on CWp reset or are all the CWp values reset?
+Is only one CWp reset or are all the CWp values reset?

 Solution: LAA should describe the adjustment of CWp in an unambiguous manner

-The LAA specification needs to be rewritten so that all text is clear and unambiguous.
-The texts cited in this comment are just examples of many ambiguities.
+The LAA specification needs to more clearly define how CWp is adjusted.

-Suggestion: LAA should be modified to align it better with 802.11 EDCA to avoid Td quanta
+The channel access state machine during channel sensing should be clearly defined

 Situation: LAA defines a basic access method for an eNB